Seagullie/twitter-clone/README.md

 # Twitter Clone
-A simple twitter clone made with Ruby On Rails Frontend was made with Materialize
+A simple twitter clone made with Ruby On Rails<br>
+Frontend was made with Materialize

 The project includes: